About HouseholdRobot.net

 - Technical specifications from manufacturer datasheets

-- Firmware capabilities and software features
+- Firmware capabilities and software features described in official documentation

-- Price history and market positioning
+- Publicly available price history and market positioning

 2. Verification